-The energy sector contains some of the most skilled individuals and teams in the world.
-It is a hive for talent and the extremely ambitious, with career progression being the leading reason why professionals choose the sector.
+The energy sector contains some of the world's most skilled individuals and teams.
+It is a hive for talent and the extremely ambitious, with career progression being the leading reason professionals choose the sector.

-However, building an energy-strong talent pipeline remains difficult and the energy sector still requires a steady flow of STEM-educated talent.
+However, building an energy-strong talent pipeline remains difficult, and the energy sector still requires a steady flow of STEM professionals.

 The problem is that there isn’t enough of it to go around.
-The latent gap is still growing and energy companies are forced into competition with other sectors for the scarce STEM talent available.
+The talent gap is growing, and energy companies are forced to compete with other sectors for scarce engineering and technology talent.

 Another wrench in the system is that talent attraction and retention difficulties are at an all-time high

-Companies around the world are facing up to exhausted and disenchanted employees who are calling it quits as the pandemic recedes.
+Companies worldwide face up to exhausted and disenchanted employees who call it quits as the pandemic recedes.

 This phenomenon has caught up with the rest of the world.
-Microsoft reported that 40% of the global workforce are planning to leave their jobs by year-end 2021 and findings from Employment Hero revealed that 61% of workers surveyed plan to search for new opportunities in the next 12 months.
+Microsoft reported that 40% of the global workforce plan to leave their jobs by year-end 2021, and findings from Employment Hero revealed that 61% of workers surveyed plan to search for new opportunities in the next 12 months.

-Moving forward, it will be the most forward-thinking companies that will be able to help close the skills gap in the energy sector and turn crisis into opportunity.
+Moving forward, it will be the most forward-thinking company that will be able to help close the skills gap in the energy sector and turn crisis into opportunity.

-We look at some of the strategies that can be applied to help attract and retain STEM talent for the energy industry.
+We look at some strategies that can be applied to help attract and retain STEM professionals for the energy industry.

 Inspire talent at an early age

-So how can the industry grow its pool of STEM talent?
+So how can the industry grow its pool of STEM professionals?
 For starters, engagement needs to happen early.

-By the time students are considering their higher level qualifications, some will have decided it’s not the path for them.
-It's essential that the energy industry remains an option at this point.
+When students consider their higher-level qualifications, some will decide it’s not their path.
+The energy industry must remain an option at this point.